mdgta/MasterSchool_103_form_website/README.md

 ## Credits

-Used as resources Masterschool's program (including Udacity and PluralSight) and MDN
+Used as resources Masterschool's program (including Udacity and PluralSight) and MDN.

+CSS-trics and their [article](https://css-tricks.com/svg-properties-and-css/#svg-shape-morphing) about the use of CSS properties as SVG attributes to get the path's `d` also working in my CSS.

+Also thanks to Rahim Afful-Brown for helping locating a data type check issue in `makeEl` on child elements after one of the commits.

 ## main.js